solarbrowser/solar/CONTRIBUTING.md

 ### 3. Submitting Code

 - Fork the repository and create your branch from `main`.
-- Follow the coding style used in the project (modern C++20 conventions).
+- Follow the coding style used in the project (C++ 17 conventions).
 - Write clear, concise commit messages.
 - Test your changes thoroughly.
 - Submit a pull request (PR) describing what your changes do and why.